robertduplock/scifibooks.club/content/en/reviews/star-trek-typhon-pact-3-rough-beasts-of-empire-book-review.md

 Now, I might just be a bit of a dummy, but I had to look up what each of those words means —  _surfeit, presaged_ and _antedated _are not exactly words commonly used in everyday language.
 Furthermore, his prose is verbose. _Very_ verbose.
 Often there would be a line of dialogue, followed by 2-3 paragraphs outlining that character's inner thoughts and feelings before the next line of dialogue appears.
 Sometimes I wanted to scream, _Just let the characters speak!_

 It's not that he can't write.
 Far from it, much of the time David R. George III writes beautifully.
 But he lacks restraint.
+It feels at times that his goal is to impress the reader, rather than immerse the reader in the fictional world.
+If I want literary fiction, I'll read David Foster Wallace.
+If I want fun escapist fiction, I'll read Star Trek.

+Overall, _Rough Beats of Empire_ is probably the best of the three Typhon Pact books thus far, but not by much.
+It's a shame the Sisko storyline was such a fail because the book's other half is a damned decent read.
+Pocketbooks (the publisher) was in financial turmoil at the time, and the book has three different managing editors at different points in time, so perhaps that caused some issues.
+Nevertheless, it's a novel that shows tremendous potential, and while I didn't love it, I am looking forward to reading more David R. George III.